Judith Zaffirini: Legislative tenure

 The Senator Judith Zaffirini Library at Laredo Community College South Campus in Laredo, Texas.

 The Senator Judith Zaffirini Student Success Center at Texas A&M International University in Laredo was dedicated in September 2012, with Governor Rick Perry and Lieutenant Governor David Dewhurst in attendance.

 The Senator Judith Zaffirini Elementary School is located off Texas State Highway 359 in east Laredo.

-Zaffirini has a 100 percent voting record, having through 2013 cast more than fifty thousand consecutive votes since January 1987.
+Zaffirini has a 100 percent voting record, having through 2025 cast more than seventy-five thousand consecutive votes since January 1987.
 She even once missed her son's graduation to maintain the record.

 On January 9, 2007, Zaffirini became the second in seniority in the 31-member Texas Senate, of which she has been a member since 1987.

 In 2011, Zaffirini voted against the state appropriations bill because it reduced funding for public education by $5.4 billion, including $1.4 billion for targeted programs, such as pre-kindergarten expansion grants, one of her favorite programs.
 In 2013, Zaffirini will push for the issuance of tuition revenue bonds to fund capital construction projects on state college and university campuses, including TAMIU in Laredo.

 In 2012, Lieutenant Governor Dewhurst removed Zaffirini from the chairmanship of the Senate Committee on Higher Education in favor of Kel Seliger, a Republican from Amarillo.
 Instead Zaffirini chairs the Senate Committee on Government Organization.
 She will remain a member of the higher education committee under Seliger and will continue as the co-chair of the Oversight Committee on Higher Education Governance Excellence and Transparency.
 Zaffirini said that she will continue to influence higher education policy "but the only difference is that the gavel won't be in my hand."